KSMubasshir/data-structures/README.md

 * **Replace or reassign Operation:** In the Replace or reassign operation, the already existing value in the List object is changed or modified.
 In other words, a new value is added at that particular index of the already existing value.

 * **Delete or remove Operation:** In the Delete or remove operation, the already present element is deleted or removed from the Dictionary or associative array object.

+#### Graph Data Stucture
+A graph data structure is a collection of nodes that have data and are connected to other nodes.

+##### Graph Representation
+Graphs are commonly represented in two ways:

+1. Adjacency Matrix
+An adjacency matrix is a 2D array of V x V vertices.
+Each row and column represent a vertex.

+If the value of any element a[i][j] is 1, it represents that there is an edge connecting vertex i and vertex j.

+The adjacency matrix for the graph we created above is

+2. Adjacency List
+An adjacency list represents a graph as an array of linked lists.

+The index of the array represents a vertex and each element in its linked list represents the other vertices that form an edge with the vertex.

+The adjacency list for the graph we made in the first example is as follows:

 * **Find or Lookup or Search Operation:** In the Find or Lookup operation, the element stored in that List Data Structure or Sequence object is fetched.
 ### Hashing